1C0D/Rotate-around-active_and_cursor/README.md

 but not children directly, which is logic because their coordinates are bases on parents one.

 * added cursor as new referential
-  - for the moment working on one object I have to finish to all selected
-  - snap to face rather than volume later

 I you see possible improvements you are WELCOME